olifrost/olifrost.github.io/_posts/2019-02-10-gettygirlfriend.md

 I had left it too long, thinking Amy would wait.

-Tears fell, which landed on my screen, which still had GettyImages loaded.
+Tears fell, which landed on my screen, which still had Getty Images loaded.

 And then through the tear drop I saw her.